thwill1000/mmb4l/README.md

 ### The "current program file"

 Similarly to the Colour Maximite 2, MMB4L always has the concept of a "current program file" which is set by the `LOAD <filename>` and `RUN <filename>` commands and cleared by the `NEW` command.
- * When you call `EDIT` without an explicit filename you are editing the actual file and not some representation in "flash" (as happens with the PicoMite) and any changes you make will be written to the file when the editor is exited, you do not need to explicitly use the `SAVE` command to persist the file from "flash" to the disk, infact MMB4L currently does not have a `SAVE` command.
+ * When you call `EDIT` without an explicit filename you are editing the actual file and not some representation in "flash" (as happens with the PicoMite) and any changes you make will be written to the file when the editor is exited, you do not need to explicitly use the `SAVE` command to persist the file from "flash" to the disk.
+     * _Note: MMB4L's [SAVE](#save) command is for saving graphics surfaces as image files, not for persisting the current program - program source is always written directly to disk by the editor._
  * Any command that operates on the "current program file" automatically reloads that program from disk before executing, i.e. `LIST`, `EDIT`, `RUN`.
 MMB4L never operates on a program that differs from that on disk.
  * When the source of an error is in a .INC file the `EDIT` command will open that file instead of the current .BAS file.
      * To explicitly open the current .BAS file use `EDIT CURRENT`